williamouyang/okta.github.io/_source/docs/api/resources/idps.md

 </md:EntityDescriptor>
 ~~~

-> Organization-specific ACS endpoint enables multiple trusts from an IdP to a single ACS URL which may be required by specific IdP vendors
+> An organization-specific ACS endpoint enables multiple trusts from an IdP to a single ACS URL which may be required by specific IdP vendors.

 ##### SAML 2.0 Algorithms Object

-The `SAML2` protocol supports `request` and `response` algorithm and verification settings
+The `SAML2` protocol supports `request` and `response` algorithm and verification settings.

 |----------+---------------------------------------------------------------+--------------------------------------------------------------------------+----------+----------+-----------+-----------+------------|
 | Property | Description                                                   | DataType                                                                 | Nullable | Readonly | MinLength | MaxLength | Validation |